gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-data-textures.md

 Texel is short for Texture Element.
 </p>
 <p>I'm sure I'll get an earful from some graphics guru but as far as I can tell "texel" is an example of jargon.
-Personally I generally use "pixel" when refering to the elements of a texture without thinking about it. &#x1f607;
+Personally I generally use "pixel" when referring to the elements of a texture without thinking about it. &#x1f607;
 </p>
 </div>